 So Why is Sprouting Good for the Gut?

 Improved Nutrient Absorption

-The absorption of nutrients in sprouted grains is greatly enhanced because sprouted grains disable anti-nutrients like phytic acid.
+The absorption of nutrients in sprouted grains is greatly enhanced because sprouted grains disable antinutrients like phytic acid1.
 Phytic acid is a naturally occurring substance in seeds and grains that binds to minerals including zinc, iron and calcium and prevents their absorption in the small intestine.
-Sprouted grains provide more bioavailable nutrients compared to other refined flours.
+Sprouted grains provide more bioavailable nutrients compared to other refined flours.3

 Sprouted grains also contain more nutrients like protein and less carbohydrates and less fat compared to whole grains.